 Ginza is the first and only Japanese restaurant in Phuket Old Town.
-Located on Yaowarat Road and opened in March 2013, it offers quality Japanese dishes at fair rates.
+Located on Yaowarat Road, it offers quality Japanese dishes at fair rates.
 Ginza’s Thai manager, Khun Yuth, is already well-known as the President of the Food & Beverages Manager’s Association on Phuket (he's also the manager of Up Beach Club at Naithon Beach).

 Phuket Old Town has evolved a lot since 2010 and has witnessed the opening of many new coffee shops, bars, restaurants as well as the renovation of many historical buildings – such as The Memory at On On Hotel.
-It’s also seen the burying of ugly overhead electric cables – a project which should be completed by 2014.
+It has also seen the burying of ugly overhead electric cables.

 This area is certainly a wise choice for investment and Ginza, which means ‘silver coin’ in Japanese, garners all the right elements for success: a great location, quality food and service – all at affordable rates.
 On top of this, it’s also one of the few stand-alone Japanese restaurants in Phuket.